Facebook

 License information was derived automatically

-The bulletin presents the latest statistics on type and volume of tribunal cases received, disposed of and outstanding and the number of Gender Recognition Certificates applied for and granted.
+TwitterThis report presents the latest statistics on type and volume of tribunal cases received, disposed of and outstanding and the number of Gender Recognition Certificates applied for and granted in April to June 2020.
+Additionally this report includes an annual set of statistics on the Employment and Employment Appeal Tribunals for 2019/20.

 License information was derived automatically